Why Solar Panels in Ireland?

 Immediate savings: €900–€1,200

 From day one, you're generating free electricity.
 Most households see 50–70% of their electricity needs covered during summer months.
-You can sell excess back to the grid through the Clean Export Guarantee at around 21c/kWh.
+You can sell excess back to the grid through the Micro-generation Support Scheme (MSS) Clean Export Guarantee at around 21c/kWh.

 Cumulative savings: €2,700–€3,600